Sunderland Economic Masterplan: Electric Vehicle Production

 Nissan Motors has announced that Sunderland will be the first European car plant to produce Nissan's electric car, the LEAF.
 This provides an opportunity to ensure a sustainable future for the city's automotive industry.

 Health and wellbeing

 Business activities associated with health and well-being are projected to grow strongly in the city.
 These could have a double benefit: providing jobs and tackling one of the root causes of unemployment – namely poor health.

 Creative industries

 The sector includes art, design, technology and production.
-The sector fits well with the drive for a more distinctive, waterfront city centre and could support retention of the younger population, improve the external perceptions of the city and enhance its broader business investment appeal.
+The sector fits well with the drive for a more distinctive, waterfront city centre and could support the retention of the younger population, improve the external perceptions of the city and enhance its broader business investment appeal.

 Vision and aims

 The proposed vision is that Sunderland will become: